dhruvmanila/browser-bookmarks.nvim/README.md

 ### `profile_name` (string, default: nil)

-This option is only applicable for the browsers which allow switching between profiles and the extension supports it.
-The default profile will be used if the value is `nil` otherwise the extension will try to collect the bookmarks for the given profile.
+This option is only applicable for the browsers which allow switching between profiles and the plugin supports it.
+The default profile will be used if the value is `nil` otherwise the plugin will try to collect the bookmarks for the given profile.

-If the given profile does not exist or the extension is unable to get the profile related information, an appropriate warning message will be provided.
+If the given profile does not exist or the plugin is unable to get the profile related information, an appropriate warning message will be provided.

 Following browsers are supported for the config option:
 * Brave